 - 1/2 cup whole milk

 - Preheat oven to 450 degrees F. Generously butter six small (1/3 cup) ceramic ramekins, or 6 muffin liners.
 Make sure you grease the bottom – otherwise they tend to stick.

 - Place the eggs, milk and salt in a mixing bowl.
 Whisk to incorporate.
 Add the coconut flour and whisk until smooth.
 Allow to rest a couple of minutes.

 - Divide the mixture among the prepared ramekins.
-Bake until puffed and golden, about 25 minutes.
+Bake until puffed and golden, 20-25 minutes.